alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Implement the tests for the model

 - [ ] Make sure the .Equals model methods is consistent accross all models (checks ID)

+- [x] Add the privileges to the database for the teacher role.

+- [x] Add the privileges to the database for the assistent role.

+- [x] Add the privileges to the database for the billing role.

+- [x] Add the privileges to the database for the student role.

+- [x] Clean up wercker so that it's actually useful

 - [x] Shut down Circle CI so I never have to look at it again